Ketotifen: Pharmacodynamics

 Ketotifen is a selective antihistamine – that is, an inverse agonist of the histamine H_{1} receptor – and mast cell stabilizer.
 By preventing the degranulation of mast cells, ketotifen inhibits the release of inflammatory mediators such as histamine and leukotrienes, which are implicated in allergic reactions.
 Ketotifen action is also based on its inhibition of serotonin release.

-Ketotifen also plays a role in the prevention of accumulation of eosinophils, which are white blood cells that become active during allergic reactions and infections; as such, ketotifen helps in reducing inflammation this way.
+Ketotifen also helps prevent the accumulation of eosinophils, white blood cells that become active during allergic reactions and infections, which reduces inflammation.

 In addition, ketotifen has weak anticholinergic and antiserotonergic activity.
 However, at the dosages in which it is typically used clinically, both the anticholinergic and antiserotonergic activity of ketotifen are said not to be appreciable.

 Ketotifen is a lipophilic compound that can cross the blood–brain barrier and exert central nervous system effects, such as sedation, weight gain, and anticonvulsant activity.
 The occupancy of the H_{1} receptor in the human brain by ketotifen has been found to be around 75% with a single 1 mg dose.
 Sedating antihistamines showed occupancies of 50 to 100%, with ketotifen having one of the highest occupancies.
 Ketotifen also has peripheral effects, such as inhibition of platelet aggregation, modulation of cytokine production, and enhancement of mucociliary clearance.

 Ketotifen acts as a mast cell stabilizer by preventing the degranulation and release of histamine and other inflammatory mediators, such as leukotrienes, prostaglandins, and cytokines, from mast cells.
 Ketotifen also inhibits the activation and migration of eosinophils, basophils, and neutrophils, which are involved in the inflammatory response and tissue damage in allergic and respiratory diseases.

 Ketotifen has a dual mode of action as an antihistamine and a mast cell stabilizer, which makes it effective in the prophylaxis and treatment of various allergic and respiratory conditions, such as asthma, allergic rhinitis, conjunctivitis, dermatitis, urticaria, and anaphylaxis.
 Ketotifen can also reduce the bronchial hyperreactivity and airway inflammation that are characteristic of chronic asthma.